Esteria04/laundRyminder/README.md

 # laundryminder
-A simple timer app that calculates the status of the laundry room usage.
+A simple timer app that calculates the laundry room usage.